 What to do if you want to save time

 Prepping the onion masala takes up a major portion of time (25 minutes) since there is so much onion to be sliced and fried.
 It is totally worth it in the end, but sometimes we do need to compromise.
-When I am short on time, I buy a packet of fried onions from the Indian store and make do with it.
-Yes, fried onions are sold in Indian groceries, yay!
+When I am short on time, I buy a packet of fried onions from the Indian or Pakistani store, here in Edmonton, and make do with it.
+Yes, fried onions are sold in South Asian groceries, yay!

 Other Indian mutton recipes you might likePrint

-Succulent pieces of mutton in a rich gravy made with lots of fried onions, ginger, garlic, yoghurt and whole spices.
+Succulent pieces of mutton in a rich gravy made with lots of fried onions, ginger, garlic, yogurt and whole spices.
 This mutton korma is as authentic as it gets!

 - Prep Time: 10 minutes